 …man’s sins separate him from God.
 Man was originally created by God to enjoy close, personal fellowship with Him, but by his own sin and disobedience man has received the penalty of death and separation from God.

-…God offers loving forgiveness.
-God, in His immeasurable compassion and grace, offers to save us from this condition through the death and sacrifice of His Son, Jesus.
+…God offers loving forgiveness and eternal life with Him.
+God, in His immeasurable compassion and grace, offers to save us from our sin through the life, death and resurrection of His Son, Jesus.
 We must understand this gift is freely offered but not automatically bestowed.
-God gives this gift of forgiveness and eternal life to those who humble themselves, confess their sinfulness, repent (turn around), and accept this sacrifice of Jesus as their only hope for salvation.
+God gives this gift of forgiveness and eternal life to those who humble themselves, confess their sinfulness, repent (turn around), and receive Jesus as their only hope for salvation.

 1. Everyone developing a deeper relationship with Jesus and His Father through the Spirit by being immersed in His Word and His presence.
 “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.” — Jesus; John 17:3

 2. Clear, compelling, and sound teaching of God’s Word in every ministry – from the worship services to small groups in homes and everything in between.
 “You must teach what is in accord with sound doctrine.”
 Titus 2:1